-Course structure: This course for Spring 2021 is built around online lectures and discussions with In-Person labs along with some Virtual labs.
-The lectures will be on Zoom using the ConferZoom link in Canvas and will be recorded and available for asynchronous review.
-The In-Person labs will be held mostly on campus though a few off-campus field trips may be included depending on circumstances.
-Masks are required and Covid-19 screening will be done before each lab.
+Course structure: This course for Spring 2023 is built around lectures and discussions combined with field labs to reinforce concepts.
+The field labs will be held mostly on campus though a few off-campus field trips may be included depending on circumstances.